 Mixed signals.
 Normally the muscles around your intestines squeeze and let go to push stools through your gut.
 This movement, called peristalsis, happens in waves.
 Think of milking a cow, where you squeeze and let go.

 Opioids can slow or stop peristalsis by sending messages along the nerves inside your intestines and spine.
-These messages can make your intestines squeeze on both ends of the stool so that it doesn’t go anywhere.

 No exit.
 Your intestines also have round muscles called sphincters that separate one part of your gut from another, like the small intestine from the large intestine.
 Sphincters work like drawstrings.
 When they open, stools can pass through.